Alidr79/paillier-cryptosystem/README.md

 # Theory
 <img src="https://asecuritysite.com/public/pal.png" alt="HE theory" width="750" height="750">

+## Note:
+<h1>In paillier scheme, p and q must be two large prime numbers.<br>
+It will not work properly with small prime numbers.</h1>

 # Example of using the Paillier module in python
-## Note:
-## In paillier scheme, p and q must be two large prime numbers.
-## It will not work properly with small prime numbers.

 ```python
 from Paillier import Paillier